jeangoisse/FSFTweaksLite/README.md

 This is a fork of some FSF Tweaks I personally use, less XML Extension Dependancy.
 Of course, there are **no mod settings** now, so if **you want to edit ou disable a tweak, you have to go into the /Patches Folder and change things as you like, or delete the patches you don't want**.
+It works with 1.4 and 1.5 version of the game.

-Warning : it does NOT contains all FSF Tweaks
+Warning : it does **NOT** contains all FSF Tweaks.

 If you want a tweak from FSF Collection which isn't included here, you can ask me here or on discord (#cyreneen).